anishaislam8/Opening-the-Valve-on-Pure-Data/methodology/Commit Information Retrieval/commit_information_retrieval.md

 ## Step 2: Extract commit parents and content parents

 ### Extracting commit parents
-- At first run `./commit parent and content parent/extract_parent_commits.sh` to extract the parent commits for all commits in each of the projects.
+- At first run `./extract_parent_commits.sh` inside the `commit parent and content parent/` directory to extract the parent commits for all commits in each of the projects.

-- Then, run `./commit parent and content parent/create_commit_parent_csv.py` to create the `parents.csv` file (Merge the csvs in the case of parallel execution for faster processing)
+- Then, run `commit parent and content parent/create_commit_parent_csv.py` to create the `parents.csv` file (Merge the csvs in the case of parallel execution for faster processing)

 - After that, run  `cat parents.csv | sort -u > parents_unique.csv` to get the final csv file that you can load into the database.
 Add necessary header line `Commit_SHA,Parent_SHA`